SansamLab-Pipelines-Genomics/RepliTimer/README.md

 ```

 #### 7B.
 Use environment modules.
 Rather than using conda environments, you may prefer to use modules installed on your computing cluster.
-These modules are defined for each rule in workflow/Snakefile this must be customized for your environment, so you must modify the Snakefile yourself.
+These modules are defined for each rule in 'workflow/Snakefile'.
+This must be customized for your environment, and you must modify the Snakefile yourself.

 To execute the pipeline with environment modules, enter the following:
 ```bash